Lewis and Clark's Columbia River

 Lewis and Clark passed the area of Columbia City on November 5, 1805, on their way to camp at Prescott Beach.
 On their return they camped at Deer Island on March 28, 1806, passing by the area of Columbia City on March 29, 1806.
 They make no mention of the area.

-Today's Columbia City is not the first "Columbia City".
+The Oregon Columbia City is not the first "Columbia City" on the Columbia River.
 In fact, it's not even the second.
 The name "Columbia City" was first used on the Washington side of the Columbia River at the location of today's Vancouver.
 In 1854 Vancouver was officially "Columbia City" by decree of the Washington Territory Legislature, before going back to the name "Vancouver" in 1855.
 On the Oregon side of the Columbia today's Umatilla was founded as "Columbia City" in 1860, before becoming "Umatilla Landing" in 1863 and "Umatilla City" in 1865.

-The U.S. Geological Survey Geographic Names Information System (GNIS) Website (2007) lists "McBride" as an early name for Columbia City, saying "McBride" was listed on early Burlington Northern Timetables.
+The U.S. Geological Survey Geographic Names Information System (GNIS) database (2007) lists "McBride" as an early name for Columbia City, saying "McBride" was listed on early Burlington Northern Timetables.

 The "City of Columbia City" was incorporated in 1926.